MrYsLab/telemetrix-esp32/docs/index.md

 For WI-FI and BLE, there are two APIs, one implemented using threading and the other using asyncio.

-**NOTE: The threaded BLE API is not compatible with Windows or Raspbian (Raspberry Pi).
+**NOTE: The threaded BLE API is incompatible with Windows or Raspberry Pi OS.
 However, the asyncio API is compatible with both.**

 ## Features